 Wearable devices and mobile apps are becoming increasingly popular to keep track of daily physical activities.
-Such devices can indicate, for example, the number of steps taken in a day or calories burnt.
-Of the analysed employees, 22% indicate that they use a wearable health device such as a fitness band or a fitness activity tracker.
+Such devices can indicate, for example, the number of steps taken in a day or the number of calories burnt.
+Of the analysed employees, 24% indicate that they use a wearable health device such as a fitness band or a fitness activity tracker.